elastic/elastic-transport-ruby/README.md

 **Note on [Typhoeus](https://github.com/typhoeus/typhoeus)**: You need to use v1.4.0 or up since older versions are not compatible with Faraday 1.0.

-For detailed information, see example configurations [below](#transport-implementations).
+You can customize Faraday and implement your own HTTP transport.
+For detailed information, see the example configurations and more information [below](#transport-implementations).

 ## Example Usage

-In the simplest form, connect to Elasticsearch running on <http://localhost:9200>
-without any configuration:
+In the simplest form, connect to Elasticsearch running on <http://localhost:9200> without any configuration:

 ```ruby
 require 'elastic/transport'